ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 The most important one is the CAN bus driver.
 You can get it [here](https://github.com/ghfbsd/MicroPython_CAN_BUS_MCP2515).
-It extends the one provided by the manufacturer to enable more advanced features of the board that the TCP-CAN reader uses (interrupts, error classification).
+It extends the one provided by the manufacturer to enable more advanced features of the board that the TCP-CAN reader uses (interrupts, error classification, loopback testing).

 Assuming that you are running **rshell** from the directory where you downloaded this repository's contents, and that the CAN bus driver is in a subdirectory